CambridgeEngineering/PartIA-Computing-Lent-doc/help.rst

 #.
 Moodle forum.

 #.
-Online Help Desk (see Moodle page for details).
+Help Desk (see Moodle page for details).

 Feedback
 --------

-You can seek feedback on your work from demonstrators via the online Help Desk.
+You can get feedback on your work from demonstrators at the Help Desk.